Oftentimes people don’t realise how much work goes into planning long-haul holidays.

 - Overall Rating: 3/5

-Buffalo operate in 11 countries throughout Asia and describe themselves as “the best in customised guided tours to Thailand, Indonesia (Bali), Indochina, Burma, Singapore, Malaysia, Hong Kong and China”.
+Buffalo operates in 11 countries throughout Asia and describe themselves as “the best in customised guided tours to Thailand, Indonesia (Bali), Indochina, Burma, Singapore, Malaysia, Hong Kong and China”.
 We chose to do a customised tour that didn’t stop at the more common tourist attractions.

 We got to see some of the less touristy parts of the city but this was by far the most disappointing tour for us.
 We had heard great things about Buffalo Tours but it didn’t live up to expectations at all.
 We were left disappointed and certainly didn’t think it was value for money (especially being close to $100 altogether).